-Agastache ‘Sweet Lili’ has fabulous violet and apricot flowers that power on from early summer until the cold weather settles in.
-The blooms are soft and sway in the gentlest of breezes creating lovely movement in the garden.
-Agastache ‘Sweet Lili’ isn’t a fussy plant and is low maintenance.
+Agastache ‘Sweet Lili’ has fabulous violet and apricot flowers that begin to open in early summer and power on until the cold weather settles in.
+The blooms cover around 30cm of the stems and sway in the gentlest of breezes, creating lovely movement in the garden.
+It isn’t a fussy and is amazingly low maintenance.

 Agastache 'Sweet Lili' looks fantastic in dry beds, cottage gardens, rock gardens and large containers.
 It is an excellent plant for attracting birds, bees and other beneficial insects to your garden.

 Agastache ‘Sweet Lili’ has fragrant leaves that smell like a blend of aniseed and lemon - they are even edible and can be used in salads or teas.
-The foliage is wonderful planted along paths where you can brush up against it, or you could pick a sprig or two and bring indoors to enjoy in a vase.
+This fragrant attribute makes them a wonderful choice for using paths where you can brush up against it, or you could pick a sprig or two and bring indoors to enjoy in a vase.

-Tolerant of poor soils, so long as they are well drained, Agastache are ideal for providing long lasting colour as a dry garden plant.
-Agastache plants prefer a full sun to light shade position, they need water to establish, then only if rainfall is low, however the flowering season will last longer if the plants are kept moist.
+Standing up to the heat and tolerant of poor soils, so long as they are well drained, Agastache are ideal for providing long lasting colour as a dry garden plant.
+Agastache plants prefer a full sun to light shade position, they need water to establish, then only if rainfall is low, however the flowering will last longer if the plants are kept moist.

 Agastache is also known as 'Hummingbird Mint', and is a native to the south western U.S.A.